 Norwood-based Castle Island Brewing (10 Old Colony Ave., Boston) expanded to South Boston on September 23 — an appropriate location, given that its name refers to South Boston’s Castle Island.
 The new brewery and taproom serves Castle Island’s core beer lineup, such as American pale ale Candlepin, plus special releases, collaborations, and more.
 There’s also South Shore-style bar pizza from Bardo’s Bar Pizza, sibling to Randolph event space Lombardo’s; the pizza’s dough includes Castle Island beer.
 [Read more.]

 In other South Boston news, ever-growing local cafe and bakery chain Tatte (60 Old Colony Ave., Boston), which now has about two dozen locations, including several in the Washington, D.C., area, opened its big new location in South Boston on October 20, a location founder Tzurit Or described as “a bakery wonderland” when she announced it over two years ago.
 Within the Cole Hersee development alongside Castle Island Brewing (see above), this new Tatte also includes production, class, and office space.
 It’s open daily from 8 a.m. to 4 p.m., with direct online ordering available for takeout and delivery available via the major third-party platforms.
 Tatte’s explosive expansion hasn’t all been smooth sailing: In June 2020, current and former employees released a petition making allegations of racist behavior by management, including Or, who responded by committing to diversifying Tatte’s executive board and donating funds and leftover food and beverages to Black Lives Matter-affiliated shelters and protestors, among other promises.
-Tatte continues to expand later this week: A Newton Centre location opens on October 27.
+Tatte continued to expand later in the fall: A Newton Centre location opened on October 27.

 New West End food hall Hub Hall opened last month, minus a couple of its vendors.
 As of October 15, Momosan (80 Causeway St., Boston) is open there, too, the only table-service restaurant at the food hall.
 It’s the first Boston venue from Iron Chef’s Masaharu Morimoto.
 Several varieties of ramen are front and center on the menu, including the sesame-spiked tan-tan ramen pictured above, but there are also lots of other items, including small plates like soft shell bao and pan-fried pork gyoza and larger plates like a roasted half Peking duck.
 [Read more.]